Vermont Green FC: Club culture

 Vermont Green FC integrates sustainability into its operations through carbon-conscious initiatives, eco-friendly merchandise, and campaigns highlighting the relationship between sport and climate action.
 This environmental focus is not presented as a marketing device but as a guiding principle shaping both club policy and supporter engagement.

 The club’s supporters, including the Green Mountain Bhoys group, have cultivated a politically conscious fan culture.
 Matchdays feature banners and messages promoting social justice, anti-racism, and inclusivity, while the stands attract a diverse following, including many who were not previously interested in football.
 Support for the club is often framed as participation in a community project rather than traditional fandom, combining enthusiasm for the sport with civic and ethical commitment.
 Vermont Green’s model has attracted attention within US lower-league football as an example of a club seeking to redefine success in non-commercial and community-oriented terms.
 In the absence of promotion and relegation, growth is measured through its social reach and influence rather than league status.

 Players and staff also adopt the club's values personally.
 Speaking in 2025, the team's co-captain Zachary Zengue spoke of how playing for Vermont Green encouraged him to live more sustainably, while defender Victor Akoum emphasised the need for athletes to engage with climate issues.
-Sam Mewis, the coach of the women's team, said working at Vermont Green has stated: "All my time through professional soccer, we were so wasteful with plastic bottles and not reusing things...To see the way [Vermont Green are] operating, and to see that it is possible to have that mission be a core part of a club, is so inspirational, and should be something that more clubs pick up on and feel inspired by".
+Sam Mewis, the coach of the 2025 women's exhibition team, said of working at Vermont Green: "All my time through professional soccer, we were so wasteful with plastic bottles and not reusing things...To see the way [Vermont Green are] operating, and to see that it is possible to have that mission be a core part of a club, is so inspirational, and should be something that more clubs pick up on and feel inspired by".